At the time of writing this, I’ve been off campus for well over four weeks and I’m terribly depressed.

 I caught up with University of Newcastle counsellor Richard Thorpe and, his colleagues, Dr Emma Kerr and Dr Cate France, to discuss a few tactics on how students can give themselves some summer self-care.

-So, why isn’t lying prone on the lounge, snacking on dry ramen and binge watching the entire Veronica Mars back catalogue an appropriate summer goal?
+So, why isn’t lying prone on the lounge, snacking on dry ramen and binge watching the entire Friends back catalogue an appropriate summer goal?
 Emma believes that the summer break is the perfect time to “develop healthy routines you would like to continue into the new year” while also maintaining the successful ones from last semester.

 Richard goes further, suggesting that creating an “enriched environment” during your break will help shore up your mental health, making you more resilient to the pressure when uni goes back next year.